wjzijderveld/Scalorio/README.md

 - [ ] Allow to specify location of Factorio folder (with some nice defaults)
 - [ ] Allow to specify which assemblers you want to use
 - [ ] Implement the above in a GUI :)
+- [ ] Create a standalone JAR from it
+- [ ] Create an installable from above JAR